 So are “Mrs. Smith” and “New York City.“

 Even abstract concepts like “justice” and “love” are considered nouns.

 As you can see, there’s no shortage of things that can be classified as nouns.
+The words annalists & even ware are both nouns!
 The next time you’re trying to figure out what a word is, ask yourself if it’s a person, place, or thing.
 Chances are good that it’s a noun!